 Film Societies & Clubs

-Film societies and "cineclubs" foster screen works that would otherwise not be shown in mainstream cinemas.
-These organizations often fulfill an educational mission, teaching filmmaking techniques and introducing new audiences to different audiovisual works through an organized and prepared program of screenings.
+Film societies and cineclubs foster screen works that would otherwise not be shown in mainstream cinemas.
+These organizations often fulfill an educational mission, teach filmmaking techniques, and introduce audiences to different audiovisual works through an organized and prepared program of screenings.

-Screenings help educate participates by beginning with an introduction of the film to the audience, and end with a discussion about the film, perhaps even featuring the filmmakers themselves.
+Screenings typically help educate participants by including an introduction to the film or discussion about the film, perhaps even featuring the filmmakers themselves.

 Organizations like the American Film Institute, Global Cinematography Institute, and many others are organized into collective and local networks.
 Look for film societies near you for more information.

-Below are examples of one such organization and how they use Moondog Labs gear to enhance their programs.
+Cinespace is one such organization.
+Read on for more about how they use Moondog Labs gear to enhance their programs.

-Established in Melbourne's West in 2016 as a a non-profit incorporated association, Cinespace collaborates with people from culturally-diverse and under-represented communities across Victoria through a variety of programs to develop skills, produce work, and build communities and creative careers.
+Established in Melbourne, Australia in 2016 as a non-profit association, Cinespace collaborates with people from culturally-diverse and under-represented communities across Victoria through a variety of programs to develop skills, produce work, and build communities and creative careers.

-Cinespace supports Victorian screen industry and Australian screen culture in ensuring that it is representative of the broader inter-cultural community.
-We work to create greater cultural diversity on screen and behind the scenes.
+Cinespace supports the Victorian screen industry and Australian screen culture by ensuring that it is representative of the broader inter-cultural community.
+They work to create greater cultural diversity on screen and behind the scenes.

-Smartphone Stories is a community-based filmmaking project partnership with Cinespace founder and trainer Daniel Schultheis using mobile devices to shoot, edit and distribute original stories.
-With the democratisation of screens, anyone is empowered to be a creator as well as a consumer.
+Smartphone Stories is a community-based filmmaking project partnership with Cinespace founder and trainer Daniel Schultheis.
+Participants use mobile devices to shoot, edit and distribute original stories.
+With the democratization of screens, anyone can be a content creator as well as a content consumer.
 Smartphones also have some unique and specific creative advantages over more traditional means of production.